 - Dates: June 21-26, 2020 and July 12-17, 2020 (choose one week)

-- Location: Tsongas Industrial History Center, Lowell, Mass.
+- Location: Tsongas Industrial History Center, Lowell, Massachusetts

 - Application Deadline: March 1, 2020

 The Tsongas Industrial History Center, a partnership of UMass Lowell's College of Education and Lowell National Historical Park, invites educators to the “mill city” of Lowell, Massachusetts, to study Lowell's industrial history as an environmental "crucible" where various elements came together and transformations resulted.

 Teachers selected to participate receive a stipend of $1,200 at the end of the workshop session.
 Stipends are taxable and intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.

 Please follow these links to learn more about the program.

-We hope you will apply to participate in our “Lowell Experience” Institute!
+We hope you will apply to participate in our “Labor and Landscape” workshop!

 Tsongas Industrial History Center